dan-myles/embervim/README.md

 - Doesn't break on WSL/Windows/Mac/Linux
 - Much more!

-**Dependencies**
+> P.S.
 I honestly forgot everything this depends on.
 I know you will probably need `node` for some LSPs and `silicon` for code screenshotting.
 Oh and probably install `lazygit` if you want to use that.
-Other than that, if something breaks, read the error message. :o
+Other than that, if something breaks, my bad.

 ## License
 ```